FREE Auto Insurance Comparison

 Let’s dig into some of the most popular coverage options to add to a basic auto insurance policy.

 A loss ratio shows how much a company spends on claims to how much money they take in on premiums.
 For example, a loss ratio of 60 percent indicates that companies are spending $60 on claims out of every $100 earned in premiums.
 A loss ratio of over 100 percent means the company is losing money.
 If the loss ratio is too low, the company isn’t paying claims.

 (9.4% and ranked 36th in the nation)

-As of July 2018, two states required Medical Payments coverage (Maine and Wisconsin), two states (plus D.C.) required Uninsured Motorist coverage (Montana and Wisconsin), and 17 states required both Uninsured & Underinsured Motorist coverage.
+As of July 2018, two states required Medical Payments coverage (Maine and Wisconsin), three states (plus D.C.) required Uninsured Motorist coverage (South Carolina, Montana and Wisconsin), and 17 states required both Uninsured & Underinsured Motorist coverage.

 Connecticut lawmakers have established that uninsured and underinsured motorists coverage is important with the recent change in minimum coverage requirements.
 It seems Connecticut residents were one step ahead of lawmakers based on a pretty even 50/50 loss ratio for uninsured and underinsured motorists coverage claims.

 Based on the high loss ratios, it appears that Connecticut residents are also taking good advantage of personal injury protection (PIP), otherwise known as no-fault insurance, for medical bills incurred because of a wreck, regardless of who is at fault, who is driving, or who owns the vehicle.

 It’s obvious by the above high loss ratios that Connecticut residents are taking good advantage of Med Pay, Underinsured Motorist/Uninsured Motorist coverage, and personal injury protection (PIP).
 PIP covers medical bills incurred because of a wreck, regardless of who is at fault, who is driving, or who owns the vehicle.